William-Flood/Software_editor/README.md

 # Software_editor
-A saving place for my software editor program
+A saving place for my software editor program.
-Uses python code and the tkinter module to construct app
+The program uses python code and the tkinter module to construct app.

 The main window features a column of entry widgets, used to display and interact with a document stored as a background linked list of 'shape' objects; each shape represents a line of code, and communicates with one or more of the entry widgets.
 When the data in an entry widget is changed and clicked out of, the change is saved to shape it communicates with.